Comparing Dry Eye Prescription Drops

 What's the difference between Restasis and Xiidra?

 Both reduce inflammation but through different mechanisms.
 Restasis (cyclosporine) is a calcineurin inhibitor that suppresses T-cell activation.
 Xiidra (lifitegrast) blocks the LFA-1/ICAM-1 interaction.
 Xiidra may work faster (weeks vs months), while Restasis has a longer track record.
-Some patients respond better to one than the other, and they can be combined in refractory cases.
+Some patients respond better to one than the other, and specialist-directed combination therapy is sometimes used in refractory cases.

 Can I use Restasis and Xiidra together?

-Yes, though this is typically reserved for moderate to severe cases that don't respond to a single agent.
+Sometimes, though this is off-label and typically reserved for moderate to severe cases that don't respond to a single agent.
 Some doctors prescribe one in the morning and the other in the evening.
 Discuss this with your ophthalmologist.

 What's the difference between Cequa and Restasis?